 Features include a real-time diagram preview from plain text input, support for exporting to SQL, image, PDF, and RTF formats, as well as real-time collaboration and private/public sharing.
 It runs entirely in the browser, with no installation required.

-Currently, QuickDBD is offering promotional free access to Pro features in exchange for public feedback or honest reviews.
+Currently, QuickDBD offers promotional free access to Pro features in exchange for public feedback or reviews.

 ERDPlus